priyanujbd23/Data-Centric-Development-Milestone-Project-3/README.md

 ## Testing

-1. Site Navifation:
+1. Site Navigation:
    1. from home page navigate to the other pages on the website.
-The link s work as intended.
+The links work as intended.
    2. clicking on the logo brings you to the home page.

 2. Home Page: